plengqui/GatewayApplication/README.md

 # tmsi: A central gateway application for a SportidentTinymesh network
-Parser and management application for a Tinymesh radio network.
+Management application for a Tinymesh radio network.
 Listens to a serial COM port on the local PC where you have connected a Tinymesh gateway in packet mode.
+Parses incoming packets and shows both network management data and received Sportident punches in a GUI.

 ## Environment and prerequisites before running
 This is a python 3 application.
 It is tested on a Windows PC, but should be able to run on any python platform with a serial port and a GUI.